 Enrolling in your driving class is the best decision; this will give you the sense of freedom you have wished for.
+Therefore it is better that you master some tips on how to prepare for your driving class.

 Having identified an instructor from a fully licensed driving school, you need to prepare adequately for your classes.
 It’s normal to feel nervous, no need to worry because you will get over it with time.